School of Psychology

 Aside from a year spent teaching mathematics in a high school in the Caribbean, Simon has been involved in psychology since 1990.
-He carried out his undergraduate and postgraduate work in psychology at the University of Liverpool, taking his PhD in 1998 under the supervision of John Downes, for research on olfaction and human cognition.
-After six years of teaching and research at the University of Liverpool, he joined the School of Psychology at UCLan in 2004.
-In 2013, Simon was seconded to Ashworth Research Centre at Ashworth Hospital, Mersey Care NHS Foundation Trust.
+He carried out his undergraduate and postgraduate work in psychology at the University of Liverpool, taking his PhD in 1998 for research on the influence of ambient odour on human cognition.
+After six years of teaching and research at the University of Liverpool, Simon joined the School of Psychology at UCLan in 2004.
+Simon was seconded in 2013 to join Ashworth Research Centre (ARC) at Ashworth Hospital, Mersey Care NHS Foundation Trust.
 ARC is an NHS-funded UCLan research unit and the only independent academic research unit working within a high-secure mental health hospital in the UK.
 As a Research Fellow at ARC, Simon leads the development of research projects across a broad spectrum issues in response to specific needs in mental health service delivery.
 For example, he has developed an innovative tool (the MSORT) to record clinically meaningful data during supportive observations and he led the evaluation of the effects of the night-time confinement policy in a high secure mental health service.
 Simon’s work has been supported by the ESRC, NIHR, SMRI and the Nuffield Foundation amongst other sources.